PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 ## Current scope

-This layer provides the stable slice, cache, structured-DEM adapter, ownership, mapping, and stitching API.
-It does not yet choose physical template/halo circuits for a frontend, mutate a decoder's prior vector, schedule logical gates, or support adaptive syndrome-extraction templates.
+This layer provides the stable slice, cache, structured-DEM adapter, automatic round layout, ownership, mapping, and stitching API.
+It does not yet compile physical template/halo circuits independently, mutate a decoder's prior vector, replace the window decoder's text-filtering path, or support adaptive syndrome-extraction templates.
 The full-circuit DEM builder remains the equivalence oracle while those integrations are added.